 - U.S.-China trade has exploded in the two decades since China joined the World Trade Organization.

-- This trade has benefited U.S. consumers and companies, but Beijing’s state-led development has created a range of problems, leading Washington to push back.
+- This trade has benefited U.S. and Chinese consumers and companies, but Beijing’s state-led development has created a range of problems, leading Washington to push back.

 U.S. trade with China has grown enormously in recent decades and is crucial for both countries.
 Today, the United States imports more from China than from any other country, and China is one of the largest export markets for U.S. goods and services.
 This trade has helped the United States in the form of lower prices for consumers and higher profits for corporations, but it has also come with costs.

 Though U.S. consumers benefited from the flood of cheaper goods from China, millions of Americans lost their jobs due to import competition.
 The United States has long accused China of pressuring American companies to hand over their technology, or pilfering it outright.
 The optimism that accompanied China’s entry into the World Trade Organization (WTO) twenty years ago has vanished as Beijing has embraced state-led development, pouring subsidies into targeted industries to the detriment of U.S. and foreign companies.
 Meanwhile, investment by Chinese companies has increasingly raised national security concerns.
-In the wake of President Donald Trump’s aggressive approach, the future of the economic relationship is uncertain.
+As U.S. President Joe Biden embraces an increasingly aggressive approach, the future of the economic relationship is uncertain.

 What is the history of the U.S.-China trade relationship?